the Cake: Guidelines for the Decorator

 layer literally slides or shifts since the filling and the cake

 will not adhere to it.
-A spread is used mostly for added flavor
+A spread is used mostly to add flavor

 or color.
 An example of flavor would be dark chocolate ganache